mkolas/discord-soundboard/README.md

 * Rework persistence mechanism from a flat file to something like redis.
 If the primary interace for adding sounds will be through HTTP, then a CSV isn't the best solution
 * Track stats on sound usage (should be easy with redis)
 * Improve process of inviting bot to server (how does Discord Music Bot Work?)
-* Make upload form all pretty (hiring css god- no pay, for exposure)
+* Validate input on web form
+* Implement sound management via web page

 ## Installation Instructions